SecondSonConsulting/Renew/README.md

 A huge thanks to Bart Reardon for creating and maintaining [Swift Dialog](https://github.com/bartreardon/swiftDialog).
 Without this tool, Renew would not have been possible.

-A resounding shoutout to all of the members of the MacAdmins community for their guidance and education on all things macOS, especially the gurus in the #scripting channel for their endless patience and assistance as we worked to increase our scripting knowledge. @pico @scriptingosx @Brock Walters and many more I'm probably forgetting.
+A resounding shoutout to all of the members of the MacAdmins community for their guidance and education on all things macOS, especially the gurus in the #scripting channel for their endless patience and assistance as we worked to increase our scripting knowledge. @pico @scriptingosx @Brock Walters @Josh Rickets and many more I'm probably forgetting.
 Thank you for your patient guidance on all things macOS.

 ## Screenshots
 ### Notification Mode Default User Experience